radil708/Ramzi_Delimited_File_SQL_Writing_Tool/README.md

-- Browse button on GUI to select folders in your native OS so you do not need to manually type out the path to the directory button
+- Browse button on GUI to select folders in your native OS so you do not need to manually type out the path to the directory.

 - Generated ImportData.sql script will identify failed file imports by printing them